'Nobody kill anybody': Murder-free weekend urged in Baltimore

 “Jumping out in open-air drug markets might not be for everyone,” she said.
 “But we’re asking everyone to do their part.”

-Other communities have called for ceasefires after spates of violence in Birmingham, Ala. and Berkeley, Calif., and such efforts are as much about empowering residents as reducing homicide statistics, said Cassandra Crifasi, deputy director of the Johns Hopkins-Baltimore Collaborative for Violence Reduction.
+Other communities have called for ceasefires after spates of violence in Birmingham, Ala., and Berkeley, Calif.
+Such efforts are as much about empowering residents as reducing homicide statistics, said Cassandra Crifasi, deputy director of the Johns Hopkins-Baltimore Collaborative for Violence Reduction.

 Persistent violence often leaves neighbors feeling powerless, she said.

-A similar awareness campaign began in Chicago in 2013 and has spread across the country with people wearing orange in June to draw attention to the scourge of gun violence.
-Across the country more than 90 people are shot and killed every day, according to the Wear Orange campaign.
+A similar awareness campaign that began in Chicago in 2013 has spread across the country, with people wearing orange in June to draw attention to the scourge of gun violence.
+Across the country, more than 90 people are shot and killed every day, according to the Wear Orange campaign.

 Baltimore, meanwhile, remains gripped by its own violent spike, with 2017 on pace to be the city’s deadliest year ever.
 The number of homicides shot up to 344 in 2015; another 318 people were killed last year.
 Baltimore had not exceeded 300 annual homicides for decades before 2015.